 If something is wrong with a fish’s living conditions it could affect its ability to grow properly and be healthy.
 The causes are usually intertwined with each other; one will often impact on, or cause, another.
 Below we take you through some of the common causes of stunting.

 A popular piece of information in the fishkeeping world is that you must not over-feed your fish.
-This is true; you should research how much your fish should be eating and make sure you give them right amount of the right food.
+This is true; you should research how much your fish should be eating and make sure you give them the right amount of the right food.

 If you feed your fish far too much they may not be able to eat it all.
 The uneaten food remains in the tank and rots down.
 If the fish do manage to eat more than they should they may not be able to digest all the nutrients from it before it passes through their digestive systems.
 This means that your fish will produce more waste.
 If the filter bacteria are insufficient to process all the waste and/or ammonia from rotting food this will cause water quality problems which in turn will cause health problems for your fish.
 This is why fishkeepers are advised not to overfeed.